Allimonae/planorama/README.md

 - Node.js (v14 or higher)
 - npm (v6 or higher)
 - MongoDB (v4.4 or higher)
+# Planorama

+Planorama is a scheduling and booking application designed to streamline event management.
+It provides a user-friendly interface for creating, managing, and viewing bookings.

+## Features

+- User-friendly frontend built with modern web technologies.
+- Backend powered by Node.js and MongoDB for efficient data handling.
+- Real-time updates and seamless integration between frontend and backend.
+- Easy setup and deployment instructions.

+## Prerequisites

+Before you begin, ensure you have the following installed on your system:

+- Node.js (v14 or higher)
+- npm (v6 or higher)
+- MongoDB (v4.4 or higher)

-## Setup Instructions for running Frontend locally
+## Setup Instructions for Frontend

 1. Open terminal and navigate to the frontend directory:
     ```bash
+1. Open terminal and navigate to the frontend directory:
+    ```bash
     cd frontend
     ```
 2. Install the required packages:
     ```bash
+2. Install the required packages:
+    ```bash
     npm install
     ```
 3. Run the application:
+3. Run the application:
     ```bash
     npm run dev
     ```
 4. Open the local URL provided in the terminal in your web browser.
+4. Open the local URL provided in the terminal in your web browser.

-## Setup Instructions for running Backend locally
+## Setup Instructions for Backend

 1. Open terminal and navigate to the backend directory:
     ```bash
+1. Open terminal and navigate to the backend directory:
+    ```bash
     cd backend
     ```
 2. Install the required packages:
     ```bash
+2. Install the required packages:
+    ```bash
     npm install
     ```
-3. Ensure your local MongoDB instance is running (for Mac):
+3. Ensure your local MongoDB instance is running:
     ```bash
     brew services start mongodb-community
     brew install mongosh
     mongosh
     use scheduler
+    use scheduler
     ```
+4. Start the backend server:
+    ```bash
 4. Start the backend server:
     ```bash
     node server.js